fluencelabs/cli/docs/commands/README.md

 FLAGS
-  --force                       Force install even if the dependency/dependencies is/are already installed --no-input                    Don't interactively ask for any input from the user --toolchain=<toolchain_name>  Rustup toolchain name (such as stable or nightly-2022-12-01-x86_64)
+  --force                       Force install even if the dependency/dependencies is/are already installed --no-input                    Don't interactively ask for any input from the user --toolchain=<toolchain_name>  Rustup toolchain name

 DESCRIPTION
-  Install cargo project dependencies (all dependencies are cached inside .fluence/cargo directory of the current user)
+  (For advanced users) Install cargo project dependencies (all dependencies are cached inside .fluence/cargo directory of the current user)

 ALIASES
   $ fluence dependency cargo i